 The Lamorna Society has planned three weekends of events for 2019.

 Spring Weekend - 29-31 March 2019 - Dedham, Suffolk.
-This is a major exhibition marking the 60th anniversary of the death of Sir Alfred Munnings KCVO PRA.
+This is a special exhibition marking the 60th anniversary of the death of Sir Alfred Munnings KCVO PRA & first time in 100 years, 41 paintings by Munnings are returning together from the Canadian War Museum Ottawa together with his surviving sketchbooks alongside the 150 pictures hung at The Munnings Art Museum, Castle House.

 AGM Weekend - September - dates and programme tbc